-The front panels and doors are washable.
-Use a sponge or cloth soaked in water containing washing-up liquid.

-The surface in the display area must only be cleaned using gentle pressure to prevent damage to the foil.
+The front panels and doors and the control panel are washable.
+Use a sponge or cloth dampened by water containing washing-up liquid.
+In particular, the surface in the display area must only be cleaned with a gentle pressure to prevent damage to the thin foil.